licky-licky/toji-no-miko-translations/docs/md/docs/9_-_In_the_Ruins_of_Where_It_Began.md

 ## 4: What Humans Achieved (2)
 **Suruga:** Is this it?
 Is this all toji of the Five Traditions can manage?
 **Mihono:** What's with that armor?
-Is that her skin\!?
+Is that her skin\!\?
 No matter how much we cut at it, it just keeps growing back\!
 **Chie:** Renpu went all out...
-No, is this what was born of the results of the Origami family's aradama research\!?
+No, is this what was born of the results of the Origami family's aradama research\!\?
 **Mihono:** Chii-nee...
 People keep saying guinea pig and research results and whatever, but what...
-What are you talking about\!?
+What are you talking about\!\?
 **Chie:** Just what you think.
 The Origami family took the aradama toji have defeated...
 Took their noro, and repeated various experiments with it.
 **Chie:** Fusing noro with animals, to be used as controllable biological weapons.
 Injecting noro into toji, to draw out its power.
 **Chie:** In their experiments, they tried everything they could...
 No, even now they're still trying it.
 We at Osafune have been looking for a long time for concrete proof of it.
-**Mihono:** But, that's insane... ...Wait\!?
-Does that mean, the aradama Satsuki Yomi-san was using were...\!?
+**Mihono:** But, that's insane... ...Wait\!\?
+Does that mean, the aradama Satsuki Yomi-san was using were...\!\?
 **Chie:** Yes, without a doubt.
 The results of their research gone unchecked.
 **Kofuki:** Heh, that's what I was saying.
 Satsuki Yomi shoots herself up with those drugs they squeeze out, and that's how she controls the aradama.
 **Mihono:** ...This can't be real...
 I mean, we've all been fighting for the sake of justice...
 You can't tell me...
-**Mihono:** So what\!?
+**Mihono:** So what\!\?
 Is she too...
-Is she one of the aradama the Origami family made\!?
+Is she one of the aradama the Origami family made\!\?

 ## 5: The Sweetness Called Revenge (1)
-**Mihono:** That makes her another victim of the Origami family and Renpu's aradama research, doesn't it...\!?
+**Mihono:** That makes her another victim of the Origami family and Renpu's aradama research, doesn't it...\!\?
 **Suruga:** Kuku....
 Kukuku...\!
 Victim, you said...
 You would actually call me a victim?
 **Suruga:** Aahh, you are right that I was born here, through what they called research.
 And, through what they called experiments, they would mutilate me...
 **Suruga:** Though...
 After failing to get the results they wanted, I found myself alone here.